• Skip to primary navigation

 Schwäbische Maultaschen Serving Ideas

-Chad prefers Maultaschen in der Brühe (in broth), especially with the addition of potato salad.
-This option is particularly comforting on cold winter days.
+Chad prefers Maultaschen in der Brühe (in broth), especially alongside potato salad.
+This is particularly comforting on cold winter days.

-For other filling ideas, Meine Bayerische Küche by Alfons Schuhbeck has some fun variations such as Kartoffel-Frischkäse-Maultaschen (Potato and Cream Cheese Maultaschen) and Rote-Bete-Maultaschen (Red Beet Maultaschen).
+For other filling ideas, Meine Bayerische Küche by Alfons Schuhbeck has some fun options such as Kartoffel-Frischkäse-Maultaschen (Potato and Fresh Cheese Maultaschen) and Rote-Bete-Maultaschen (Red Beet Maultaschen).

 Looking for more German recipes?